composablesys/collabs/docs/src/quick_start.md

 This script runs two servers in parallel (note the single `&`); you can also run each script in a separate terminal.

 - `npm run start:webpack` starts [`webpack-dev-server`](https://webpack.js.org/configuration/dev-server/).
 It serves the app's static files on port 3000 (after building them with Webpack).
-- `npm run start:ws-server` starts `collabs-ws-server` from package [@collabs/ws-server](TODO).
-It handles connections from `WebSocketNetwork`s on port 3001.
+- `npm run start:ws-server` starts `collabs-ws-server` from package [@collabs/ws-server](https://www.npmjs.com/package/@collabs/ws-server).
+It handles connections from WebSocketNetwork on port 3001.

 ## Next Steps

 You've now completed the walkthrough of template-app's starter code.
 Hopefully this gave you a taste of Collabs!

 To turn this into your own app, you'll need to replace the "App code" section in `src/main.ts`.
-By registering more interesting Collabs than `CCounter`, you can model your app's collaborative state in Collabs, whether it's a [shared whiteboard](TODO), [rich-text editor](TODO), [recipe editor](TODO), etc.
+By registering more interesting Collabs than `CCounter`, you can model your app's collaborative state in Collabs, whether it's a [shared whiteboard](https://collabs-demos.herokuapp.com/whiteboard/), [rich-text editor](https://collabs-demos.herokuapp.com/rich-text/), [recipe editor](https://github.com/mweidner037/fileshare-recipe-editor/), etc.

 Eventually, you'll outgrow this simple template's single, globally-accessible document.
-Luckily, the network and storage providers let you [work with many documents](./guide/providers.html#collabs-providers), and [@collabs/ws-server](TODO) lets you setup basic server-side authentication and storage.
-You can also write your own providers by learning about [updates and sync](./advanced/updates.html).
+Luckily, the network and storage providers let you [work with many documents](./guide/providers.html#collabs-providers), and [@collabs/ws-server](https://www.npmjs.com/package/@collabs/ws-server) lets you setup basic server-side authentication and storage.
+You can also write [your own providers](./guide/providers.html#manual).

 The [Guide](./guide/) covers these topics and more.